-Bernard A. Kershner champions QI innovations
+Bernard A. Kershner champions QI innovation

 AAAHC recognizes exemplary QI studies in both the surgical/procedural and primary care settings through an award program, established in 2004 by the AAAHC Institute for Quality Improvement.
 The award was originally called the Innovations in Quality Improvement Award.
 A few years later, the AAAHC Quality Institute changed the name of the award to the Bernard A. Kershner Innovations in Quality Improvement Award to honor Bernie Kershner, the first Chairman of the AAAHC Institute Board of Trustees.

-Review Kershner QI Award finalists
+Review 2022-23 Kershner QI Award winners and finalists

 The 2022-23 winners and finalists were selected by our Expert Panel for their exemplary QI studies.
 You may view the posters with the 10 components of a QI study for each of these finalists.